-We currently trade at eToro platform.
+We currently trade at XXXXXX.
 After testing several trading platforms we find this one to be the most suitable for us.
 What made the difference is a unique feature that allow us to watch and copy the strategies and trades of the best performing investors on the platform.
 You can actually see each move the "Guru" traders make.
 This method works nicely for us.
 Since we started trading at this broker we noticed an increase of our successful trades and profits when compared to our former brokers.

 In the investment field, people are attracted by confident, unequivocal advice.
 People like gurus who are willing to go out on a limb with unhedged recommendations.
 Problem: The market stories with romance, the ones that fire the imagination, are usually long on promise and short on earnings.

 In the stock market, no one has a perfect formula.
 All investment newsletters pick winners and losers.
 As Peter Lynch, the very savvy chairman of the Magellan Fund, has said: ':If you are terrific in this business, you are right 6 times out of 10."

 Among the qualities that impress me in a newsletter are lucidity, clarity and logic-and restraint.
 Watch out for words like incredible, overwhelming, unbelievable and other hype adjectives.
 They have no place in a useful, sensible market letter.
 There is no place where understatement is more appropriate than in the emotional climate of the stock market.
 I recommend that you ask for free samples of a newsletter before you subscribe to it.
 Look for articulate restraint and logic as well as a good track record.

 Some newsletters are short-term oriented and concentrate on market timing for trading purposes.
 Others are more long-term oriented.
 Although there are specialized newsletters that focus on commodities, the credit markets or options, I think the basic difference among newsletters is whether they are long term or short term.